61st Airlift Squadron: World War II

 Began operations by dropping paratroops into Normandy on D-Day (6 June 1944) and releasing gliders with reinforcements on the following day.
 61st TCS assigned C-47's during the D-Day operations utilized the Q9 fuselage code.
 The unit received a Distinguished Unit Citation and a French citation for these missions.

 After the Normandy invasion the squadron ferried supplies in the United Kingdom.
 The squadron also hauled food, clothing, medicine, gasoline, ordnance equipment, and other supplies to the front lines and evacuated patients to rear zone hospitals.
 It dropped paratroops near Nijmegen and towed gliders carrying reinforcements during the Operation Market Garden, the airborne attack on the Netherlands.
 In December, it participated in the Battle of the Bulge by releasing gliders with supplies for the 101st Airborne Division near Bastogne.

 Moved to Belgium in early 1945, and participated in the Western Allied invasion of Germany, participating in the air assault across the Rhine River in March 1945, each aircraft towed two gliders with troops of the 17th Airborne Division and released them near Wesel.

 After V-E Day, became part of the United States Air Forces in Europe, moving to AAF Station Frankfurt and was part of the USAFE European Air Transport System, supporting the occupation forces in Germany as well as carrying supplies and personnel between various stations in Western Europe.
 Inactivated on 30 September 1946 in Germany.

 Korean War

-During the Korean War (1950–1953) furnished airlift between Japan and rough airfields in Korea and airdropped paratroops and supplies at Sukchon/Sunchon and Munsan-ni during combat operations.
+During the Korean War (1950–1953) furnished C-82 Packet & Fairchild C-119 Flying Boxcar airlift between Japan and rough airfields in Korea.
+Airdropped paratroops and supplies at Sukchon/Sunchon and Munsan-ni during combat operations.

 Tactical Air Command

 Remained in Japan until 1954, then became a Tactical Air Command Troop Carrier squadron, assigned to Sewart Air Force Base, Tennessee under Eighteenth Air Force.
-Supported Air Force and Army units in the United States with tactical airlift and troop carrier operations, including support for army airborne units at Fort Bragg, North Carolina (82d Airborne) and Fort Campbell, Kentucky (101st Airborne) as required.
-The 61st also had the first C-130D, the "ski model" and flew in support of the Distant Early Warning Line sites in Greenland during the late 50s and early 60s.
+Supported Air Force and Army units in the United States with tactical airlift and troop carrier operations, including support for army airborne units 82d Airborne Division at Fort Bragg, North Carolina, and 101st Airborne Division at Fort Campbell, Kentucky as required.
+Transitioned to Lockheed C-130A Hercules aircraft in 1956.